BUYER'S GUIDE

 EICR Cost for a House Purchase (2026 Prices)

-The cost of an EICR commissioned during a house purchase depends primarily on the size of the property (number of circuits) and your location.
-These are typical 2026 prices across the UK:
+The cost of an EICR commissioned during a house purchase depends primarily on the size of the property — really, the number of circuits — and on your location.
+These are typical 2026 prices across the UK.

-• London and South East premium — add 20 to 30 per cent to the figures above.
-Inner London prices are typically at the top of these ranges or above due to higher labour rates, parking, and congestion.
+London and the South East: add 20 to 30 per cent to the figures above.
+Inner London sits at the top of these ranges or beyond, on higher labour rates, parking and congestion charges.

-The EICR cost is not refundable if you withdraw from the purchase, but it is a sound investment.
-A single C2 observation can justify a price reduction that is many times the cost of the inspection.
+The EICR fee is not refundable if you withdraw from the purchase, but it is a sound investment.
+A single C2 observation can justify a price reduction many times the cost of the inspection.

 04 · Buyer's Guide